 Research and Publications

 Professor Gwiazda is the author of two critical studies, US Poetry in the Age of Empire, 1979-2012 (Palgrave Macmillan, 2014) and James Merrill and W.H.
 Auden: Homosexuality and Poetic Influence (Palgrave Macmillan, 2007).
 He has published three volumes of poetry: Aspects of Strangers (Moria Books, 2015), Messages (Pond Road Press, 2012), and Gagarin Street (Washington Writers’ Publishing House, 2005).
 He has also translated two books by the Polish writer Grzegorz Wróblewski, Zero Visibility (Phoneme Media, 2017) and Kopenhaga (Zephyr Press, 2013).
-His essays, reviews, poems, and translations have appeared in many journals, including Asymptote, Chicago Review, Granta, Jacket2, The Nation, Postmodern Culture, The Seattle Review, and the TLS.
+His essays, reviews, poems, and translations have appeared in many journals, including American Poetry Review, Asymptote, Chicago Review, Granta, Jacket2, Lana Turner, The Nation, The Seattle Review, and the TLS.